 - Keep an eye on consistency.
 Thick mucus can impede breathing and sometimes be a sign of illness.

 - Keep an eye on color.
 Clear mucus is gross, but fine.
 Green or yellow mucus is likely the sign of a problem.
 Purple mucus is a sign of the apocalypse.

-Once the mucus becomes thicker, making it more difficult to sleep comfortably, that’s when parents should start reaching for their apparati.
-Relatively clear mucus isn’t much of a cause for concern.
-But if they’re still snot factories after 10 to 14 days, it’s likely a sign of a bigger problem, especially when paired with fever.
+Relatively speaking, clear mucus isn’t much of a cause for concern.
+But if your baby is still snot factories after 10 to 14 days, it’s likely a sign of a bigger problem, especially when paired with fever.
 And while it’s largely been debunked that the color of snot and boogers can indicate exactly what’s wrong with a baby, extreme — and extremely gross — colors are an indication of some sort of infection, and medical attention should be sought, particularly if the baby is gagging, vomiting, choking, or not sleeping.

-Otherwise, it turns out that the safest way to remove clear, runny snot from a baby is to let nature and gravity do the work, simply wiping it here and there so it doesn’t transform the kid’s face into a gross version of an exfoliating mask.
+Otherwise, if the mucus is clear and runny, parents shouldn’t be too overeager to constantly slurp snot out of their baby’s nose.
+Be patient.
+“If snot is clear or slightly cloudy and baby is able to breathe comfortably, there’s no concern,” says Stampflee.
+In fact, it turns out that the safest way to remove clear, runny snot from a baby is to let nature and gravity do the work, simply wiping it here and there so it doesn’t transform the kid’s face into a gross version of an exfoliating mask.